mmssr/mmssr.github.io/_posts/2021-02-04-Linux Command Line Cheatsheet.md

 u -- undo
 :w -- save
 :wq -- save and quit
+:[number] -- go to a specific line
+:d[number] -- delete x number of lines, starting at cursor
 G -- go to bottom of file
 gg -- go to top of file
 /[word] -- search for word